Submissions

 Review Process

-For the first several issues, we will be soliciting submissions from key scholars.
-The Editor or Guest Editor will disseminate authors' works to a minimum of two reviewers, who will conduct a single-blind review (authors will be known to reviewers/reviewers will not be known by authors).
-One reviewer will be a social studies education scholar who will review the article for its fidelity to the research published previously in full form (i.e., articles for academia).
-The second reviewer will be a practicing social studies teacher who will review the article for its readability and the extent to which the author is able to communicate how their research can be applied practically in the social studies classroom.
+The Editor or Guest Editor will disseminate authors' works to a minimum of two reviewers who will conduct a single-blind review (authors will be known to reviewers, but reviewers will not be known by authors).
+1-2 reviewers will be social studies education scholars who will review the article for its fidelity to previously-published research (i.e., articles for academia).
+The second reviewer will be a practicing social studies teacher who will review the article according to whether, and how, the research might be applied in social studies classrooms.
 Reviewers can provide the following evaluations: accept as is; revise and resubmit with minor revisions; revise and resubmit with major revisions; reject.

 We will make every effort to submit works to reviewers with a knowledge of the area of scholarship.